 In December 2008, our PRC subsidiaries, Ctrip Computer Technology, Ctrip Travel Information, Ctrip Travel Network and Software Hotel Information were each designated by relevant local authorities as a "high and new technology enterprise" under the EIT Law with an effective period of three years.
 Therefore, these entities were entitled to enjoy a preferential tax rate of 15% from 2008 to 2011, as long as they maintained their qualifications for "high and new technology enterprises".
 These four entities re-applied for this qualification after the effective period expired in 2011 and their applications were approved by the relevant government authority.
 The "high and new technology enterprises" status of these entities is subject to review every three years and we cannot assure you that our subsidiaries will continue to qualify as high and new technology enterprises when they are subject to reevaluation in the future.
-Chengdu Ctrip and Chengdu Ctrip International obtained approval from the relevant local tax authorities to apply a preferential income tax rate of 15% for their respective 2010 and 2011 tax filings, although such preferential tax treatment may be subject to change in the near future due to the impending release of a new Catalogue of Encouraged Industries in the Western Region guiding the tax treatment policies.
+In 2012, Chengdu Ctrip and Chengdu Ctrip International obtained approval from local tax authorities to apply the 15% tax rate for 2011 tax filing and for the year from 2012 to 2014.
+In 2013, Chengdu Information Technology Co., Ltd., or Chengdu Information, obtained approval from local tax authorities to apply the 15% tax rate for its 2012 tax filing and for the years from 2013 to 2016.
 In the event that the preferential tax treatment for these entities is discontinued, these entities will become subject to the standard tax rate at 25%, which would materially increase our tax obligations.